Patchyst/Patchyst.github.io/_posts/2019-08-15-My_First_Machine_Learning_Model.md

 import numpy.random as rand
 import matplotlib.pyplot as plt
 ```
-Create a parent class for labeled Neuron:
+Create a parent class for the neuron:
 ```python
 import numpy as np
 import numpy.random as rand